Canterbury Park and Ride

 Canterbury Park and Ride is a park and ride system operated by Stagecoach South East in the English historic cathedral city of Canterbury.
 It was designed to reduce pollution in the city centre.

 History

 The Park and Ride scheme was launched in 1991.
-It was initially operated by the East Kent Road Car Company using three single-deck vehicles; the company was taken over by the Stagecoach Group in 1993.
-The service was then run by Stagecoach until 2008, when it was taken over by council-owned operator Kent Top Travel.
-The service returned to Stagecoach operation in the summer of 2013 after the five-year contract to Kent Top Travel expired.
-Stagecoach proposed improvements to the Park & Ride scheme including free wi-fi, extended operating hours and the use of a new fleet of environmentally friendly buses.
+Initially, it was operated by the East Kent Road Car Company using three single-deck vehicles.
+The company was subsequently taken over by the Stagecoach Group in 1993.
+The service was then managed by Stagecoach until 2008 when it was transferred to the council-owned operator Kent Top Travel.
+In the summer of 2013, after the expiration of the five-year contract with Kent Top Travel, the service returned to Stagecoach operation.
+Stagecoach proposed improvements to the Park & Ride scheme, including free Wi-Fi, extended operating hours, and the use of a new fleet of environmentally friendly buses.